Skip to content

 Prayers for Different Types of Tests

-Not all exams are created equal, right?
+Not all exams are created equal.
 Sometimes you need different prayers for different situations.

 For Finals Week